elegantlyclandestine/playbook/README.md

 - support for global execution so you could just run it from anywhere instead of copying the `playbook2` binary

 ### Playbook 1 (alienio)
+- `.pbk` file format didn’t exist – your script file would be named `input.txt` instead
 - initial syntax defined as this:
 ```=== envy escape BEGIN ===
 fr -# kneels to Envy's level